 Depending on the group and level of engagement with the goals, the ‘conversations’ may be delivered in two different formats:

-Round table deep conversations focused on current actions, future plans, the barriers that exist and how governments can support business to achieve their targets.
+- Online conversations focused on current actions, future plans, the barriers that exist and how governments can support business to achieve their targets.

-Facilitated workshops that provide an overview of the goals, explore which goals are most relevant to the businesses participating, potential actions they might take, and barriers to these.
+- Online workshops that provide an overview of the goals, explore which goals are most relevant to the businesses participating, potential actions they might take, and barriers to these.